 Some vehicles also carried the appropriate telegraphic codes, written in block letters at the center of the sides.
 Special instructions, such as "For Fish Traffic Only" were in italics.
 Some 6-wheel siphons, some fruit vans and some horse boxes were fitted with Westinghouse brake gear, for interworking with other companies, and were marked 'Westinghouse Fitted' on the ends.
 The Westinghouse brake gear is thought to have been removed by c 1931.

-BR(W) continued painting some vehicles brown for a few years after nationalisation; thereafter, any surviving NPCCS vehicles being repainted appeared in unlined crimson or maroon, with black ends.
+BR(W) continued painting some vehicles brown for a few years after nationalisation; thereafter, any surviving NPCCS vehicles being repainted appeared in unlined crimson or (from 1957) maroon.
+The ends of diagram O62 siphons were originally black, although it seems many other siphons continued with body-colour ends.
+From 1963, ends were painted in body colour.
 Some bogie siphons lasted into the BR blue era.